It is currently Sun Feb 19, 2012 6:04 am

 Repairs to the clutch slave cylinder:

-note: the clutch slave cylinder is 26mm in diameter and it has an o-ring/seal on the piston. (hence the o-ring groove is in the piston)
+The clutch slave cylinder is 26mm in diameter (precise the piston is 25.95mm and the bore of the cylinder is 26.00mm) and it has an o-ring/seal on the piston. (hence the o-ring groove is in the piston)

 alternative clutch piston seal: